GambleCoin-Project/GambleCoin-Bootstrap/README.md

 ## Windows Specific Instructions
 **1. Download the bootstrap file**
+Go to https://github.com/GambleCoin-Project/GambleCoin-Bootstrap/releases and download the latest gamblecoin-bootstrap.tar.gz

 **2. Validate the checksum of the file**
+ Download your favorite MD5 and/or SHA checksum tool.
+You can find one [here](http://raylin.wordpress.com/downloads/md5-sha-1-checksum-utility).

+Browse to your

 **3. Shutdown your gamblecoind and/or gamblecoin-qt**